ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert isinstance(float_negative, float)
 ```

-Float can also be scientific numbers with an "e" to indicate the power of 10.
+Float can also be scientific numbers with an `e` of `E` to indicate the power of 10.

 ```{code-cell}
 float_with_small_e = 35e3